dankelley/dankelley.github.io/_posts/2015-08-25-email-graphs.md

 and this would probably be better expressed as a fraction of the total time range, taking into account the maximum length of the text items.
 No pretence at elegance is being made here; the point is just to present a rough framework that readers could modify to suite their needs.
-I suppose I could put this in my ``plan`` package...
+I suppose I could clean this up and put it in my [plan package](https://github.com/dankelley/plan).